The moonlight filled the tiny windows of the hut as I slept. The first morning I’m not flying out of bed. We have a shorter – yet harder – day ahead.

 The sun begins to lighten the forest, one of the richest in ecological diversity in Canterbury of silver, red and mountain beech plus all kinds of birds like yellowhead, and one I sang with yesterday, the cuckoo.
 I feel the forest embracing me, even as I waddle over roots and mud and more mud, up and down, sometimes really steep, washed out sections.
 It’s a workout and my eyes are nearly always on my feet.

-And the forest, my beautiful forest that has entered my soul, goes on and on.
+And the bush, my beautiful, beloved New Zealand bush that has entered my soul, goes on and on.

 I let out a yell of joy, feeling powerful and strong just as Alex and Tom come over one at a time.
 They pass by and Alex asks if I’m ok.
 I am and I’m touched he asks.
 The trail continues on following the river up and up to Harper Pass.
 It is a messy, sloppy trail with more mud, roots, windfall as it wends its way up and down ravines of rocky streams.
 I slip, but catch my fall.